podlomar/effml/README.md

 Key points of the language design:

-* Extremely **simple and straightforward* with just a few syntax rules without any exceptions.
+* Extremely **simple and straightforward** with just a few syntax rules without any exceptions.
-* Does not use any unnecessary characters such as equal signs for attributes
+* Does not use any unnecessary characters such as equal signs for attributes etc.
 * Does not rely on whitespace in any way.
 * Super simple parsing.